fox-it/dissect-docs/docs/source/supported-targets.rst

 ~~~~~~~~~~~~~

 Dissect supports identifying, listing and querying *child targets*.
-These are targets within other targets.
-This can include virtual machines, containers, or other environments nested inside a target.
+These are systems within other systems and can include virtual machines, containers or any other environment inside a "target".
-Child targets are discovered using configuration files or metadata present on the host or target.
-Dissect can recursively query these targets, allowing it to detect deeply nested environments automatically.
+Dissect finds these systems by looking inside configuration files on the systems.
+It can even look deeper, and look inside those systems within systems for even more *child targets*.

 .. seealso::